-Chocolate Truffle Pumpkin Spider Cake: This whimsical cake is made with layers of pumpkin chocolate chip cake, covered with a fudgy chocolate frosting and chocolate truffle spiders.
+This whimsical Chocolate Truffle Pumpkin Spider Cake is made with layers of pumpkin chocolate chip cake, a fudgy frosting and chocolate truffle spiders.

 In this post I used Dixie Crystals Sugar granulated sugar as well Wilton Candy Eyes and sprinkles (I already had) which were sent to me free by both companies for participating in #HalloweenTreatsWeek.

 It’s that time of year again… Halloween Treats Week.